GoogleCloudPlatform/fda-mystudies/deployment/README.md

 1. You can use the `Apps` section in the Study Builder to create and manage multiple mobile apps running off a single deployment of the platform.
 1. Start by creating a new app record by filling out the required fields.
 1. Once an app record is created, studies can be mapped to it in the Studies section.
-1. To start testing an app, fill out additional required app configurations in the Study Builder, and `publish` the app to propagate the app’s properties to other platform components that need them.
-Confirm your app is visible in the Participant manager interface.
-If you are testing out a new version of an app which already exists in the app stores, ensure you retain current app version information in the Developer Configurations section for as long as you are testing the app.
+1. To start testing an app, fill out additional required app properties and configurations in the Study Builder, and publish the app to propagate the app’s properties to other platform components that need them, using the `Publish App` action.
+If you are testing out a new version of an app that already exists, ensure you have retained current app version information in the Developer Configurations section at this point - do not replace it with new version information.
+1. Confirm your app is visible in the Participant Manager interface and test out your app.
-1. Once the app is tested and ready to go to the app stores, update or finalize these app properties to correspond to the app store version of the app that will go live, and publish the latest values, again using the `Publish App` action.
-If you are pushing out a new version of an existing app to the app stores, and wish to enforce an app update, make sure you set the `Force upgrade` field to `No` initially, until your app is approved and available to end users in the app stores, and update it to `Yes` only after that and publish the app again.
+1. Once the app is tested and ready to go to the app stores, update or finalize the app properties to correspond to the app store version of the app that will go live, and publish the latest values, again using the `Publish App` action.
+At this point, ensure that the app version information in the Developer Configurations section still retains the current version information and that the `Force upgrade` field is set to `No`, even if you are pushing out a new version of an existing app to the app stores.
+1. Upload the app to the app stores for review and approval.
+1. Once the app is approved in both the app stores and live, revisit the Study Builder and update the app version information in the Developer Configurations section to the latest app version information.
+Also, at this point, if you wish to enforce an app update, update the `Force upgrade` field to `Yes`.
+Use the `Publish App` action again for these changes to take effect.
+1. These steps will ensure that app users get prompted to update their apps to the new version when they open the existing apps on their device.
-1. Once the app is live, also mark the app as `distributed` to prevent inadvertent changes to key configurations that drive your live app.
+1. Also, once your app is live, mark the app as `distributed` in the Study Builder to prevent inadvertent changes to key configurations that drive your live app.

 1. Barring these few key configurations, most other app properties can be updated after the app is live.
 1. Note: Any from email addresses that you configure in the app’s properties must be an [alias](https://support.google.com/mail/answer/22370) of the `manual-mystudies-email-address` that is configured in the Secret Manager as part of the platform deployment process.
 If an alias is not available, please use the same email here.
 [This Github issue](https://github.com/GoogleCloudPlatform/fda-mystudies/issues/4104) has additional detail on the alias requirements.